Top 10: Important Buildings in England

 Let The Countdown Begin...

-Those that have visited or are from England will have an appreciation of some of the most wonderful pieces of architecture in the world.
-Those that have only had a chance to see through the glass into England's building offerings may be thinking somewhere in alignment to that seen in Downton Abbey.
+If you are from England or have simply visited in the past, you will be aware that it houses some of the most wonderful pieces of architecture in the world.
+Those that have only had a chance to see England through the glass may be thinking somewhere along the lines of Downton Abbey, Highclere Castle.

-The national identity of the English, especially from outside is very much of extravagant buildings, the Royal Family, the industrial revolution and the famed 'cup of tea'.
-Many of our buildings represent many of our traditional values, history and yes, the stereotypical thoughts I just mentioned.
+Extravagant buildings tend to be seen as part of the English national identity, along with the Royal Family, the industrial revolution and the famed 'cup of tea'.
+Many of the buildings represent our traditional values, history and much more.

 With a long history, monarchy, many a fought war and several periods of huge development and pioneering, England has got a large variety of buildings that have assumed great importance over the years.
 Without further ado, let's begin the countdown of England's top 10 most important buildings.